Plain Language Project

 In 2020, EHRA joined with the Clear Language Lab to identify opportunities for increasing plain language in MI's environmental decision-making processes with the Michigan Department of Environment, Great Lakes, and Energy.

-During the 2021 Michigan Environmental Justice Conference (MEJC), Samra'a Luqman, April Wendling, and EHRA's Dr. Natalie Sampson presented on the value of plain language.
-Click on the picture (left) for access to the recording.
+During the 2021 Michigan Environmental Justice Conference, Samra'a Luqman, April Wendling, and EHRA's Dr. Natalie Sampson presented on the value of plain language.